mluizaa00/KotlinBenchmarkJMH/benchmarks/EagerVsLazyException/README.md

 }
 ```

 While this code us certainly better to read, it is far from optimal from a performance standpoint.
-The instantiation of `Exception` is **very** expensive because it calls `Throwable.fillInStackTrace()`, a `protected` method that has to collect read all the [method call stack](https://www.oreilly.com/library/view/javatm-how-to/9780133813036/ch06lev2sec35.html), collecting useful data about each entry on it (like method names, parameters, line, etc).
+The instantiation of `Exception` is **very** expensive because it calls `Throwable.fillInStackTrace()`, a `protected` method that has to traverse all the [method call stack](https://www.oreilly.com/library/view/javatm-how-to/9780133813036/ch06lev2sec35.html), collecting useful data about each entry on it (like method names, parameters, line, etc).

 Knowing about this, you changed the previous code to this: